Planning a Camino Pilgrimage : Preparing for the Camino de Santiago

 Learning Spanish

 In the past few months, I have to learn as much Spanish as possible with the online tool Duolingo.
 I hope to learn enough to greet people, introduce ourselves, order a meal or know what each food item was, and to get into albergues.
-My goal is to have passable language stills to help us out.
+My goal is to have passable language skills to help us out.
 My hope however is that English is spoken enough on the Camino to get by.
 According to a ton of online accounts English is prevalent throughout Spain and along the Camino, though not so much along the Northern Route or on the French routes.
 At the moment I believe I can order a morning cafe con leche, get a sandwich for lunch, or a pint for dinner and get into an albergue.

 Camino de Santiago Pilgrim passports and patches

 In terms of getting physically ready for hiking across an entire nation, I honestly have no idea how to properly prepare.
-In our case we began regularly walking with our backpacks on around town and hiking along established ways such as the Bruce Trail and regional sections of the Trans Canada Trail in southwestern Ontario.
+In our case, we began regularly walking with our backpacks on around town and hiking along established ways such as the Bruce Trail and regional sections of the Trans Canada Trail in southwestern Ontario.
 Ultimately however, we did not extensively prepare to the extent that is likely ideal for the Camino.
 During this period I also convinced Sean to begin an old hobby of his from decades before, photography.
-As a result by the end of several months he was again having his images published in regional hiking magazines and had received several awards for his pictures in competitions.
+As a result by the end of several months, he was again having his images published in regional hiking magazines and had received several awards for his pictures in competitions.

-Blessings
+Camino Blessings

 Perhaps the highlight of almost half a year of planning, selling, and preparing was to receive our Apostolic Blessings from the Vatican in the mail several days ago.